1protik/IT-to-CyberSecurity-Journey/Networking/NetworkPlus_N10-009_Study/01_Networking_Concepts.md

 ## 🔹 1.1 Understanding the OSI Model
 The OSI (Open Systems Interconnection) Model is a **conceptual framework** that standardizes how data is transmitted across networks.
 It divides communication into **seven layers**, each with a specific role.

 Physical Layer (Layer 1): Responsible for the physical connection, transferring raw data bits over physical media (cables, radio waves).
-Includes protocols like Ethernet, Wi-Fi, and Bluetooth.
+Includes protocols like Ethernet, Wi-Fi, and Bluetooth. <br>
 Data Link Layer (Layer 2): Handles node-to-node data transfer, framing, and error detection/correction.
 It uses MAC addresses to identify devices.
 Network Layer (Layer 3): Responsible for routing data packets across different networks using IP addresses, ensuring they reach their destination.
 Transport Layer (Layer 4): Manages end-to-end communication, controlling flow, error checking, and segmenting data.
 Common protocols include TCP and UDP.